gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 \end{align}</p>

 {{% note %}}
-The choice of resistances effects the cut-off frequency, but the choice of capacitors does not.
+The choice of resistances affects the cut-off frequency, but the choice of capacitors does not.
 {{% /note %}}

 These equations give you enough info to calculate all the resistances and capacitors for a Sallen-Key filter.
 See the design example below to show how you would go about it.